mattmo0re/Viveye./README.md

   - Lush algorithmic reverb with adjustable tail length and decay.
 - **Master-ready output** – real-time mix adjustments feed a mastering chain that you can export as a high-quality WebM file with a single click.
 - **Responsive, modern UI** – clean panels keep the focus on the sound while staying usable on desktops and tablets.
+- **Track overview** – dedicated beat and vocal lanes surface statuses at a glance so you can stay organised before mixing.

 ## Getting started